foxt7ot/hackme/README.md

 #Ultimate logout

-The one and only ultimate tool to logout at an instant
+Ultimate tool to logout at an instant